Fleppensteyn/mgsim/doc/mgsimdev-joyinput.rst

 Hats have their state information in the 4 least significant bits of the byte read from the interface and the more significant bits are not used at this point in time.

-Balls are sligthly different from the other categories since they have to represent a relative value for both the x- and y-axis at the same time, so these are presented individually as 2 byte values with two entries per ball (x and y respectively).
+Balls are slightly different from the other categories since they have to represent a relative value for both the x- and y-axis at the same time, so these are presented individually as 2 byte values with two entries per ball (x and y respectively).